genwebcorp/genjax/src/genjax/_src/core/interpreters/README.md

 # GenJAX core interpreters

-> Note: the `cps` directory needs to be deprecated, in favor of `context` and the CPS interpreter there.

 This directory contains several interpreters.
 These interpreters form the basis layer for functionality which relies on program transformations to implement semantics.

 Several of these interpreters have been collected and modified from notebooks or other JAX-based systems.
 For each interpreter / transformation implementation, we've tried to keep a reference to the original attribution.